wiremock/api-template-library/apisetu.gov.in-reliancegeneral/index.md

 ---
 slug: "apisetu-gov-in-reliancegeneral"
-name: "Reliance General Insurance Company Ltd"
+title: "Reliance General Insurance Company Ltd"
 provider: "apisetu.gov.in"
 description: "Insurance policies issued by Reliance General Insurance Company Limited\
   \  is available on DigiLocker at (https://www.reliancegeneral.co.in) can be fetched\